Gwitchr/gwitchr/README.md

 🌱 Currently I'm in the process of getting certified as a MongoDB Developer

-⚡ Fun fact: I actually have a B.A. in Product Design 🏴‍☠️
+⚡ Fun fact: I have a B.A. in Product Design 🏴‍☠️

 <!--